 If you do not have a passport, you will need an official copy of your birth certificate and a driver’s license (or other government identification card).
 You might also be required to bring any marriage or divorce licenses, so it’s best to consult Carnival’s website before ditching the passport.
 International departure ports will require a valid passport.

 Your name on the reservation must be exactly as it is shown on your official government documents.
 Be sure to pack these in your carry-on and do not check passports or documents in your checked luggage at the terminal.

 If you plan to drink frequently on your Carnival cruise, you might want to consider booking Carnival’s CHEERS! package.
-Your cruise fare will only include basic beverages, such as water, coffee, tea and, lemonade and milk.
+Your cruise fare will only include basic beverages, such as water, coffee, tea, lemonade, and milk.
 Those wanting alcohol will need to either pay for each drink onboard or purchase the CHEERS! drink package.

 The CHEERS! drink package is the only drink package that includes alcoholic beverages and you’re limited to 15 alcoholic drinks each day.
-You receive unlimited drinks of soda, specialty coffees, energy drinks and more.
+You receive unlimited drinks of soda, specialty coffees, and energy drinks, though!

 If you pre-purchase the drink package before your sailing, you will save 10% versus waiting to purchase onboard.
 Instead of the onboard price of $65.95 per day, you will pay $59.95 per person per day.

 The drink package can save you money if you plan to drink frequently during your cruise, especially if higher-end cocktails, liquors, and spirits are your go-to.
 Those who just want a daily cocktail are better off purchasing a la carte.

 Gratuities are charged each day onboard Carnival’s cruises for every person in your cabin.
 These can be prepaid before boarding your cruise or can be charged daily during your sailing.
 The current rate (as of November 2023) is $16 USD per person per day in standard rooms while suite guests will be charged $18 per person.